intekhabrizvi/Codeigniter-mongo-library/README.md

 This library help you to use perform MongoDB based queries just like active record in CodeIgniter.

 This library support
-* Write Concern and journal
+* Write Concern and Journal
 * Read Preference
 * Aggregation Framework